Srilakshmi0902/REST-API/README.md

 Example Use Cases:

-- You can use a tool like Postman or Curl to test the API endpoints.
+- We can use a tool like Postman or Curl to test the API endpoints.
-- You can use the API to build a simple user management system.
+- We can use the API to build a simple user management system.
-- You can extend the API to include additional features, such as authentication and authorization.
+- We can extend the API to include additional features, such as authentication and authorization.

 Overall, the API provides a basic example of how to build a RESTful API using Flask, and it can be used as a starting point for more complex projects.